Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 At Night (about 12 hours later):

-- Repeat: Feed the starter with 50g flour and 50g water, stir well, and scrape down the sides of the jar.
+- Repeat: Feed the starter with 50g of flour and 50g of water, stir thoroughly, and scrape down the sides of the jar.

 The consistency should be thick and pasty when stirred.